rink-turksma/IntunePrepTool/README.md

 #IntunePrepTool

-Update: 11/05/2023
+GUI based PowerShell script to create intunewin packages with MS IntuneWinAppUtil.exe for intune; Source can be MSI, EXE, Winget; Test script; Inplement detection method.
+Transcript logs to predefined location.

-GUI based PowerShell script to create and upload Intunewin packages.
+Update: 12/05/2023
 Created by Rink Turksma with Sapien Powershell Studio.

-- Used for unattended installation / uninstallation EXE & MSI.
+- Used for unattended installation / uninstallation EXE & MSI files.
-- Also create scripts for Winget packages.
+- Create intunewin files from winget sources.
-- Create weblink to IntuneWin file and Upload directly
+- Create weblink to IntuneWin file.
 - Automatically created install.ps1 and uninstall.ps1 witch you can test and edit in Powershell_ISE with one click.
 - All generated PowerShell scripts used in Intunewin files will log Transcripts logs to specified location.
 And also show a success or warning in the event viewer PowerShell log.
 - Button to create Intunewin file and print detection method in the app.
 (Which also writes a config.csv file to the package directory.)